 A series of 90-minute, virtually conducted sessions designed specifically for advancement teams.

-The Art and Science of Donor Development Refresh: This facilitator-led discussion will focus on distance engagement, stewardship, and messaging to donors in an economic recession.
-All content is based on donor research and tailored to COVID-19 response.
-The facilitator will review the key tools including the Donor Development Chart, Priority Grid, and the Process for Locating Philanthropic Passion.
-The purpose will be to re-engage the advancement team in the process concepts and tools available through their previous AR training.
+The Art and Science of Donor Development Refresh: This facilitator-led discussion for past ASDD participants features a review of several key workshop tools, including the Donor Development Chart, Priority Grid, and the Process for Locating Philanthropic Passion™.
+The purpose is to re-engage the advancement team in the processes, concepts, and tools that drive meaningful philanthropy.

 Donor Motivation for Research: This virtual briefing kicks off a series focused on fundraising for academic research initiatives.
 It will focus on the primary motivators for donors that fund science research, how to connect with these types of donors, and what critical roles are played by the development team in partnership with faculty and academic leadership.